 - Psoas major

 There are also several thick ligaments that help maintain the integrity of the spine.
 The anterior longitudinal ligament runs along the anterior surface of the vertebral bodies and discs.
 The posterior longitudinal ligament runs along the posterior surface of the vertebrae.
 The ligamentum flavum connects the posterior bony wall of adjacent vertebrae.
-The supraspinous ligament runs along the spinous processes of the vertebrae and becomes the ligamentum nuchae in the area of the cervical spine.
+The supraspinous ligament runs along the spinous processes of the vertebrae and becomes the ligamentum nuchae in the cervical area.
 Finally, the interspinous ligament also connects the spinous processes along the whole spine.

 Movements of the spine